 Use the Review results rule to control Tolokers' access to tasks.
 The platform calculates the percentage of responses accepted and rejected for each Toloker.
 Those who often made mistakes will stop getting tasks.

 Recompletion of rejected assignments

 Quality control rules let you minimize the consequences of errors.
-In Toloka, you can choose to resend for recompletion just individual rejected assignments, or all responses from Tolokers who made too many mistakes.
+Toloka lets you send individual tasks back to Tolokers to be redone or have them redo all their work if they make too many mistakes.

 For example, you can use Toloka to improve speech recognition algorithms.
 Tolokers listen to a series of 5–10-second recordings and make a transcription of each of them in order to convert speech to text.

-If a user makes mistakes too many times, the platform bans them from taking more tasks.
+When Tolokers make too many mistakes, the platform bans them from taking on more tasks.
 But the responses that they have already provided remain in the database and may get into the final dataset.
 Send these assignments for recompletion.

 The Recompletion of assignments from banned users rule is helpful here.
-It increases the cost of labeling, but protects the dataset from possible errors.
+While the cost will go up, there will be fewer errors.